nsdesai/dynamic_clamp/README.md

 This site (github.com) houses most of the associated software (Arduino, Processing, Matlab).

-Two alternative/complementary software projects you might consider:
+The original project was built on a breadboard and used Arduino/Processing software.
+Some alternatives you might consider:

+(1) Aditya Asopa (https://github.com/AdityaAsopa) has designed a printed circuit board (PCB) version that can be used in place of a breadboard.
+It includes some nice additional features, including a toggle switch to bypass the dynamic clamp circuitry (useful if one wants to just in current clamp).
+The PCB design files can be downloaded from this page (Circuit_and_PCB folder).
+A description will soon be added to www.dynamicclamp.com.

-(1) Christian Rickert has written alternative software (dyClamp and pyClamp) with extended functionality, including a Python-based control GUI.
+(2) Christian Rickert has written alternative software (dyClamp and pyClamp) with extended functionality, including a Python-based control GUI.
 His software is described at https://dynamicclamp.com/python-alternative/ and is available through his Github account https://github.com/christianrickert.

-(2) Kyle Wedgwood has written a Matlab controller that would replace the Processing sketch included here.
+(3) Kyle Wedgwood has written a Matlab controller that would replace the Processing sketch included here.
 It allows more flexibility in specifying which conductances to control, and is available through his Github account https://github.com/kyle-wedgwood/DynamicClampController.

 Please direct any questions or comments about this Github site or the dynamic clamp project generally to Niraj S. Desai at niraj.desai3@nih.gov.